leoAshu/web3-essentials/README.md

 > A single `Blockchain Oracle` or data source cannot be used as it defeats the purpose of blockchain.
 Inorder to keep the system fully decentralized, a decentralized `Blockchain Oracle` network is needed.

 > `Chainlink` is a modular, decentralized oracle network that can both bring external data and external computation into the smart contracts to make the system decentralized end-to-end.
+It is also blockchain agnostic.

 > This `on-chain` decentralized logic along with the `off-chain` decentralized data/computation gives rise to `Hybrid Smart Contracts`.

+> Important Keywords
+>
+> - Dapp - Decentralized Application = Decentralized Protocol = Smart Contract
+>   - A decentralized application is usually a combination of many smart contracts.